Humbugs/Humbugs.github.io/_products/foot-of-chocolate.md

 height: 155
 depth: 25
 weight: 200
-meta_description: Foot Of Chocolate bar only £3.99.
+meta_description: 'Foot Of Chocolate bar only Ãº3.99.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Chocolate, Novelty, Wrapped]
 contains: [Gluten, Lactose, Nuts, Sugar, Gelatin]